DC 6840Respiratory System38 CFR § 4.97

 A 0% rating requires: Healed and inactive mycotic lesions, asymptomatic.
 A 100% rating requires: Chronic pulmonary mycosis with persistent fever, weight loss, night sweats, or massive hemoptysis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Diaphragm paralysis or paresis qualify for TDIU (Total Disability Individual Unemployability)?
+Can Diaphragm paralysis or paresis qualify for TDIU?

-What evidence do I need to establish service connection for Diaphragm paralysis or paresis?
+What evidence supports a higher rating for Diaphragm paralysis or paresis?

-What is the C&P exam like for Diaphragm paralysis or paresis?
+What happens at the C&P exam for Diaphragm paralysis or paresis?

 Get a Personalized Rating Analysis